codio/knowledge/source/instructors/admin/integration/lms-systems/moodle.rst

 If you are using a Common Cartridge file, you’ll first need to configure an External Tool in Moodle using your organization’s :ref:`LTI Keys and URLs <lti-keys-and-urls-information>`.

-Once the External Tool is set up, you can proceed with importing your :ref:`Common Cartridge <common-cartridge>`. file by following the instructions provided on that same page.
+Once the External Tool is set up, you can proceed with importing your :ref:`Common Cartridge <common-cartridge>` file by following the instructions provided on that same page.

 Then in the Moodle course you have created: